thibaultserti/resume/markdown/resume.md

 IaaS Team.

 * Administration and improvement of the automation of the internal Kubernetes cluster (VPA, mutating webhooks, CNI operator, …)
-* Improved server hardening, observability and future proofing
+* Improved server hardening, observability through an open source tool (https://github.com/ovh/debian-cis)
 * Automation of security checks carried out on the rights of employees

 **Rézoléo, 2019-2022, 4 years**